-1. The compensation plan for ODG employees covered by this Agreement shall be as follows: Appendix I Pay Chart (Effective July 1, 2020 - July 3, 2021)

-Appendix II Pay Chart (Effective July 4, 2021 - June 30, 2022)

-2. Salary is computed as an hourly rate rounded to the nearest whole cent.

-3. (a) Effective July 1, 2020, continuing through July 3, 2021, all employees covered by this Agreement shall receive the same lump sum or percentage rate increase or decrease afforded employees covered by the State/VSEA Non-Management, Supervisory and Corrections Agreements.
-If there is discrepancy among the State/VSEA Non-Management, Supervisory and Corrections Agreement shall receive the higher of the rate increase or decrease, all employees covered by this Agreement shall receive the higher of the rate increase or the lesser of the rate decrease.
-Such adjustments shall be applied to the salary grid, as set forth in Appendix I. Effective with July 4, 2021, continuing through June 30, 2022, all employees covered by this agreement shall receive the same percentage rate increase or decrease afforded employees covered by the State/VSEA Non-Management, Supervisory and Corrections Agreements.
-If there is discrepancy among the State/VSEA Non-Management, Supervisory and Corrections Agreements on the percentage rate increase or decrease afforded employees covered by the State/VSEA Non-Management, Supervisory and Corrections Agreements.
+- 1. The compensation plan for ODG employees covered by this Agreement shall be as follows: Appendix I Pay Chart (Effective July 3, 2022 July 1, 2023) Appendix II Pay Chart (Effective July 2, 2023 June 30, 2024) - 2.
+Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective July 3, 2022, continuing through July 1, 2023, all employees covered by this Agreement shall receive the same lump sum and percentage rate increase or decrease afforded employees covered by the State/VSEA Non-Management, Supervisory and Corrections Agreements.
 If there is discrepancy among the State/VSEA Non-Management, Supervisory and Corrections Agreements on the percentage rate increase or decrease, all employees covered by this Agreement shall receive the higher of the rate increase or the lesser of the rate decrease.
-Such adjustments shall receive the higher of the rate increase or the lesser of the rate decrease.
-Such adjustments shall be applied to the salary grid, as set forth in Appendix II.

-(b) Employees equal to or more than the negotiated increase, if any, in section 3(a), above the maximum for their pay grade on the effective date of the increase shall instead receive a lump sum payment equivalent to the negotiated increase, if any, of their base hourly rate, annualized and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period of each fiscal year.

-(c) Employees who are less than the negotiated increase, if any, in section 3a above the maximum for their pay grade on the effective date of the increase shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the negotiated increase, if any, in section 3(a), annualized and prorated for part-time employment, as a lump sum payment as specified above.

-(d) Should the Governor's Twin State Family Medical Insurance plan be implemented it shall be provided to the members of the bargaining unit at no cost to the members.
-Should such Plan not be implemented or be implemented and then discontinued, an across the board increase (ABI) of one quarter of one percent (0.25%) shall be applied effective with the beginning of the first full pay period following such decision.

-4. The required time on each step in the Step Pay Plan shall be as follows:
+Such adjustments shall be applied to the salary grid, as set forth in Appendix I. Effective with July 2, 2023, continuing through June 30, 2024, all employees covered by this agreement shall receive the same lump sum and percentage rate increase or decrease afforded employees covered by the State/VSEA Non-Management, Supervisory and Corrections Agreements.
+If there is discrepancy among the State/VSEA Non-Management, Supervisory and Corrections Agreements on the percentage rate increase or decrease, all employees covered by this Agreement shall receive the higher of the rate increase or the lesser of the rate decrease.
+Such adjustments shall be applied to the salary grid, as set forth in Appendix II. - (b) Employees equal to or more than the negotiated increase, if any, in section 3(a), above the maximum for their pay grade on the effective date of the increase shall instead receive a lump sum payment equivalent to the negotiated increase, if any, of their base hourly rate, annualized and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period of each fiscal year. - (c) Employees who are less than the negotiated increase, if any, in section 3a above the maximum for their pay grade on the effective date of the increase shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the negotiated increase, if any, in section 3(a), annualized and prorated for part-time employment, as a lump sum payment as specified above. - (d) Should the Governor's Twin State Family Medical Insurance plan be implemented it shall be provided to the members of the bargaining unit at no cost to the members.
+Should such Plan not be implemented or be implemented and then discontinued, an across the board increase (ABI) of one quarter of one percent (0.25%) shall be applied effective with the beginning of the first full pay period following such decision. - 4.
+The required time on each step in the Step Pay Plan shall be as follows:

 Step 1 (probation) - normally, 6 months Step 9 - two years

 Step 2 (EOP) - one year Step 10 - two years

 Step 3 - one year Step 11 - two years

 Step 4 - one year Step 12 - two years

 Step 5 - one year Step 13 - three years

 Step 6 - two years Step 14 - three years

-Step 7 - two years Step 15 - final step
+Step 7 - two years

+Step 15 - final step

 Step 8 - two years